lizadaly/windrift-starter/README.md

 ### Config file setup

-Windrift expects a `story.conf` file to contain details about your story.
+Windrift expects a `story.json` file to contain details about your story.
 It will pass these through to the generated HTML and give you nice metadata in the final product, which Google will appreciate.

 #### story.json